TheBUZZ : Gardening can improve your health?

 HOW DO WE KNOW THIS?

 A study reported in the Journal of Epidemiology and Community Health found that the percentage of green space in a person’s living environment has a positive association with the perceived general health of residents.
 The self-perceived health of all age groups (especially the elderly) is better when there’s more green space.¹

 The Agency for Healthcare Research and Quality studied the effects of a rooftop healing garden on a patient’s well-being.
 The study found anecdotal evidence of benefits to patients.
 Another study showed that hospitalized patients with access to an outdoor garden reported less emotional distress and lower levels of pain when they were in the garden than when in the hospital.²

 Currently, what we do know is that gardening is beneficial to your health because it promotes exercise and provides fruits and vegetables that are loaded with health-promoting qualities!

 Intrigued?
 If you don’t have much of a garden or have never learned how to garden, our How-to Guide provides the basic steps!
-You’ll need to start preparing soon so sign up for our monthly emails that remind you about What You Should Be Doing … When.

 Once you’ve gained a sense of accomplishment from tending to your garden and producing a rainbow of colorful fruits and vegetables—you get to enjoy them too!